-Admixtures are an important part of controlling the physical attributes of concrete.
-They are widely used in designing concrete mixes in order to control parameters that affect how the concrete cures and the long-term performance.
+Admixtures are an important element for controlling the physical attributes of concrete.
+They are widely used in designing concrete mixes in order to control parameters that affect how the concrete cures and its long-term performance.

 We also evaluate the chemical constituents of admixtures and help to establish other suitable proportions of components that may be substituted to improve the product performance or reduce costs.

 Lucideon can test to BS EN 934 to help manufacturers obtain their CE Mark.

 - Part 5.
 Admixtures for sprayed concrete